byhbt/thanh/_posts/2021-03-29-how-to-learn-elixir.md

 categories:
   - Blog
 tags:
-  - daily
+  - learning
   - elixir
 ---

 One year ago, I has planned to learn [Ruby](https://www.thanh.xyz/ruby/learn-ruby-on-rails-in-a-week/).
 Luckily, this year I have a chance to learn [Elixir](https://elixir-lang.org).

-## Goal:
+## Rules for learning new language:
-- Keep thing simple
+- Keep things simple
-- Don't read too much
+- Do NOT read/watch too much ❌
-- Write as much code as possible
+- Write as much code as possible ✍️

 ### 1. Eco System